Richardson Bay: Ecology

 Regarding the oyster beds, an experimental program is underway as of 2006, in which foreign oyster shells (biologically inert) are bagged and em-placed in underwater locations to serve as larval substrates, in order to assist the native oysters in propagating.
 Locally oysters are preyed upon by the bat ray and certain crabs.

 The extensive mudflats of Richardson Bay provide a rich habitat for marine invertebrates.
 Many of the species are found elsewhere in San Francisco Bay.
-Characteristic organisms include burrowing clams, polychaete worms, decapod crustaceans, amphipods, phoronids and anemones.
+Characteristic organisms include burrowing clams, polychaete worms, decapod crustaceans, amphipods, phoronids and sea anemones.
 A field survey conducted on a broad mudflat along the Strawberry/Belvedere shoreline found species associated with rocks including: bivalves, (Macoma balthica, Mya arenaria and Mytilus edulis); the sea snail Littorina planaxis; the crab Hemigrapsis oregonensis; the isopod Sphaeroma quoyanum; the barnacles Balanus glandula and Balanus amphitrite; the nemertean Lineus ruber; and the anemones Diadumene leucolena and Haliplanella luciae.

 Mammals visiting Richardson Bay include the harbor seal, which hauls out on DeSilva Island and on the Tiburon shore near the Richardson Bay Audubon Sanctuary headquarters.
 The endangered salt marsh harvest mouse is also thought to be present.

 Flora include intertidal and upland species.
 Probably the most notable feature is the extensive eelgrass population at the tideland perimeter of Richardson Bay.
 This eelgrass occurrence in Richardson Bay is considered one of the most sizeable stands in Northern California, and it is being restored, leading to further extent of this habitat.
 There is an extensive pickleweed habitat at the western end of the bay, where many acres of mudflat areas are exposed to shorebirds at low tide at the efflux of Pickleweed Inlet.
 Upland plants found at the perimeter of Richardson's Bay include toyon, coast live oak, California bay, and native California bunch grasses.

 On November 7, 2007, there was a large oil spill in the San Francisco Bay.
 This Cosco Busan oil spill was found to be lethal to herring fry in oiled versus non-oiled sites in Richardson Bay.
 This spill has greatly affected the organisms in the bay.